 Thijmen Kaster is the co-founder of Sweav.
-Before Sweav, he worked at SparkOptimus and enjoyed the freelancing life for a while.
+Before Sweav, he worked at SparkOptimus and enjoyed the life as a freelance consultant for a while.
 In this article, we explore Thijmen's background and aspirations for both himself and the company Sweav.

 Tell us something about yourself, your background and how you got into consultancy